risyadaji/chrome-remote-debug/README.md

 - 9222: The remote-debugging port of Google Chrome is forwarded by socat
 - 5900: VNC server on port 5900

+# Extracting the Chrome version number

+    make version

+With this version number a new image can be released

+    make TAG=60.0.3112.101 push

 # Viewing Chrome logs